ActivitySim/activitysim/docs/models.rst

 characteristics of the destination zone, demographics, and the household's level of auto ownership.

-The main interface to the mandatory and individual non-mandatory tour tour mode model is the :py:func:`~activitysim.abm.models.tour_mode_choice.tour_mode_choice_simulate` function.
+The main interface to the mandatory, individual non-mandatory, at-work, and joint tour tour mode model is the :py:func:`~activitysim.abm.models.tour_mode_choice.tour_mode_choice_simulate` function.
 This function is called in the orca step ``tour_mode_choice_simulate`` and is registered as an orca step in the example Pipeline.